 When are the most goals scored in football?

-When it comes to football, the majority of bets placed on this discipline of sport is concerned with the winner of the match.
-It is known that football punters like to back one of the teams and then nervously sit in front of the tv, watching the game and hoping that the team they placed their money on, will win.
+When it comes to football, the majority of bets placed on it is concerned with the winner of the match.
+It is known, that football punters like to back one of the teams and then nervously sit in front of the tv, watching the game and hoping that the team they placed their money on will win.

-Very often though, the team that we placed our money on, loses the game, despite being the favourite.
-Aren’t You tired of regular bets for the winner of the match?
-Fortunately, the bookmakers are offering more and more interesting types of bets on football.
-Many of them is not connected to the final result of the match, just to the events of the game.
-One of such options are the bets for the periods of the match that will have most scored goals.
-The odds for such bets are usually quite good.
-That is why, it is hard to believe that many punters still does not place money on such bets.
-We hope that after reading this article, you will realise that betting using such bets is easy and can be very profitable.
+It is very common that the team that we placed our money on loses the game, despite being the favourite.
+Aren't you tired of the regular match winner bets?
+Fortunately, the bookmakers are offering more and more interesting wagers on football.
+Many of them are not connected to the final result of the match, but to separate match events.
+One of such options is betting on the periods of time where the most goals would be scored.
+The odds for such bets are usually quite attractive.
+That is why it is hard to believe that many punters still do not place money on such bets.
+We hope that after reading this article, you will realise that betting on such things is easy and can be very profitable.

-Certainly, all bookmakers customers stumbled upon bets such as Early Goal, Late Goal or Half with Most Goals.
-More experienced punters may skip this part, but it is advised that those that only begun their sports betting adventure, read this section.
-Here, we will describe in few words the most popular goal time bets that are offered by Bet365 bookmaker.
+Certainly, all bookmakers' customers stumbled upon bets such as Early Goal, Late Goal or Half with Most Goals.
+More experienced punters may skip this part, but we would suggest those who just started their betting adventure to read this section carefully.
+We will shortly describe the most popular goal time bets that are offered by the top online bookmakers.

-- Late Goal - very similar bet to the Early Goal, with only difference that here we predict whether there will be a goal after the line offered by the bookmaker (set usually between 71 - 79 minute and the end of the game).
+- Late Goal - very similar bet to the Early Goal, with the only difference that here we predict whether there will be a goal after the line offered by the bookmaker (set usually between 71 - 79 minute and the end of the game).
 Once again, it does not matter who will score, as long as there are goals.
-The odds for this event are also around 4/5 (1.80) for both result (goal after the line or not).
+The odds for this event are also around 1.80 (4/5) for both results (goal after the line or not).

-- Half with Most Goals - as the name suggest it, here, the punter must predict which half of the match will have more goals.
-The bookmaker offers us three options: more goals before the break, more goal in the second half or even number of goals in both halves (for example 0:0).
-The odds for such bets are usually quite high with 21/10 (3.10) offered for I half, evens (2.00) for II and 13/5 (3.60) for even number of goals.
+- Half with Most Goals - as the name suggests it, the punter must predict which half of the match will have more goals.
+The bookmaker offers us three options: more goals before the break, more goals in the second half or even number of goals in both halves (for example, 0:0).
+The odds for such bets are usually quite long with 3.10 (21/10) price for the first half, 2.00 (1/1) - for the second and 3.60 (13/5) - for even number of goals.

-Enough with the theory, let us check the statistics.
+Enough with the theory, let's check the statistics.

 When are the most goals scored?